 “House Bill 226, if passed, legalizes the discharge of consumer grade fireworks including bottle rockets, firecrackers and missiles 24 hours a day, seven days a week, 365 days a year, with only minimal safety restrictions in place,” according to the Ohio Fireworks Safety Coalition, which opposes the bill.

 “We are expressly leaving it up to each local jurisdiction to impose restrictions on the discharge of fireworks, including time of day, time of year, hours of operation.
-All of that will be left up to your local city, village or township to come up with restrictions that they feel are appropriate for their community,” Seitz said.
+All of that will be left up to your local city, village or township to come up with restrictions that they feel are appropriate for their community,” State Rep. Bill Seitz, R-Cincinnati, said.